percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/how_xtrabackup_works.rst

 TABLES WITH READ LOCK`` was taken, so the |MyISAM| data and the prepared
 |InnoDB| data are in sync.

-The |xtrabackup| offers many features not mentioned in the preceding explanation.
+The *Percona XtraBackup* offers many features not mentioned in the preceding explanation.
 The functionality of each tool is explained in more detail further in this manual.
 In brief, though, the tools enable you to do operations such as streaming and incremental backups with